-Project Title: Non-Profit Grant Support Category: 6.1 Provision of Government Services Budgeted : \$3,625,000.00 Spent : \$2,3 314,075.16 Encumbered : \$698,363.59
+Project Title: Non-Profit Grant Support Category: 6.1 Provision of Government Services Budgeted : \$3,625,000.00 Spent : \$3,3 314,000.01 Encumbered : \$310,999.99

 Description: This project provides \$3,625,000.00 in SLFRF funding for the local non-profit community in Charlotte.
-Specifically, the project will provide one-time, ARPA-funded grants to support the operating costs of Charlotte-based nonprofit agencies that have been financially and/or disparately impacted by COVID-19.
-The grants will prioritize work that fosters racial equity and economic mobility in marginalized communities.
+Specifically, the project provides one-time, ARPA-funded grants to support the operating costs of Charlotte-based nonprofit agencies that have been financially and/or disparately impacted by COVID-19.
+The grants prioritize work that fosters racial equity and economic mobility in marginalized communities.

-The City of Charlotte will rely on one community partner - the Hispanic Federation, a tax-exempt 501(c)(3) organization - to administer \$1,000,000 of the funds, while the City of Charlotte will self-administer the remaining \$2,625,000.
-The Hispanic Federation and the City of Charlotte will each solicit grant requests from local non-profit organizations and make funding decisions based on the quality of the applications.
-The Hispanic Federation grants will focus primarily on non-profits that deliver programming to the Latino community.
-The Hispanic Federation and the City of Charlotte will each deploy a proportionate share of funding in support of small/grassroots non-profit organizations (i.e., with annual operating budgets < \$250,000).
+The City of Charlotte relies on one community partner - the Hispanic Federation, a tax-exempt 501(c)(3) organization - to administer \$1,000,000 of the funds, while the City of Charlotte self-administers the remaining \$2,625,000.
+The Hispanic Federation and the City of Charlotte each solicited grant requests from local non-profit organizations and made funding decisions based on the quality of the applications.
+The Hispanic Federation grants focus primarily on non-profits that deliver programming to the Latino community.
+The Hispanic Federation and the City of Charlotte each deploy a proportionate share of funding in support of small/grassroots non-profit organizations (i.e., with annual operating budgets < \$250,000).

-Program funding will focus on the following Investment Priority Areas
+Program funding focuses on the following Investment Priority Areas